Algebras with a negation map: Nonassociative semialgebras with a negation map

 $ $

-We bring in Lie semialgebras via tropicalization, since Lie algebras are so important in classical representation theory.
-Whereas the Jacobi identity on a Lie algebra $L$ is equivalent to the adjoint representation $\ad: L \to \adL$ being a Lie homomorphism, the correspondence in tropical algebra is more delicate, and we pause for a general discussion of nonassociative semialgebras and super-semialgebras.
+In this section we bring in nonassociative semialgebras, especially Lie semialgebras, since Lie algebras are so important in classical representation theory.
+Now we might want $\tT$ to have Lie multiplication instead of being a monoid.
+Whereas the Jacobi identity on a Lie algebra $L$ is equivalent to the adjoint representation $\ad: L \to \adL$ being a Lie homomorphism, the correspondence in tropical algebra is more delicate.